INSIGHT-Alstom loss is PR win for new Siemens chief

 Finally, on May 7, at a presentation to reporters and analysts in the German capital, Kaeser unveiled "Vision 2020", the restructuring plan he had been honing for nine months.
 It was meant to signal a break from the go-for-growth Loescher era and usher Siemens into a new age of profitability.

-But the grand plan was overshadowed by questions about Alstom.
-The previous week Siemens had announced it was mulling an offer for the French firm to counter a potential deal with General Electric.
+But no-one wanted to talk about that plan any more.
+The previous week Siemens had announced it would make an offer for Alstom and all the talk was of how, encouraged by the French government, Kaeser was trying to counter a potential deal with General Electric.
+In Berlin, the questions for him were not about overhauling Siemens but rather how he intended to overhaul Alstom.

-Kaeser insisted he would not be forced into a deal.
-He was determined, Siemens officials say, not to overpay for Alstom and overstretch his management team.

-Even without the addition of the French group's power assets, Siemens' energy business needed close attention.
+He insisted he would not be forced into a deal - determined, Siemens officials say, not to overpay for Alstom and overstretch his management team.
+For regardless of Alstom, Siemens' energy business needed close attention.
 Profit had tumbled in the second quarter and longtime head Michael Suess had been pushed out, replaced by Lisa Davis of Royal Dutch Shell, who would oversee the energy activities from the United States.

 MONTBLANC PLAN